Post-traumatic stress disorder: Psychotherapy

 Trauma-focused psychotherapies for PTSD (also known as "exposure-based" or "exposure" psychotherapies), such as prolonged exposure therapy (PE), eye movement desensitization and reprocessing (EMDR), and cognitive-reprocessing therapy (CPT) have the most evidence for efficacy and are recommended as first-line treatment for PTSD by almost all clinical practice guidelines.
 Exposure-based psychotherapies demonstrate efficacy for PTSD caused by different trauma "types", such as combat, sexual-assault, or natural disasters.
 At the same time, many trauma-focused psychotherapies evince high drop-out rates.

 Most systematic reviews and clinical guidelines indicate that psychotherapies for PTSD, most of which are trauma-focused therapies, are more effective than pharmacotherapy (medication), although there are reviews that suggest exposure-based psychotherapies for PTSD and pharmacotherapy are equally effective.
 Interpersonal psychotherapy shows preliminary evidence of probable efficacy, but more research is needed to reach definitive conclusions.

+Other animals

+Non-human animals cannot officially be diagnosed with PTSD.
+However, PTSD-like symptoms have been observed in multiple species.
+Canines and felines can develop temperament changes, fears, avoidance symptoms, and aggression following traumatic events.
+Up to 5% of former military working dogs show extreme changes after deployment in combat zones.

+Captive chimpanzees subjected to environmental stress can display severe symptoms, including emotional instability, hypervigilance, aggression, social withdrawal, self-harm, and apparent dissociation.
+These symptoms gradually improved following placement in a safe environment and medical care.

+Elephants exposed to stressors such as poaching, maternal separation, or physical abuse can develop persistent trauma responses.
+Affected elephants may have poor impulse control, flinch, get startled easily, charge at humans or animals unprovoked, fear trauma-related stimuli, or avoid other elephants (which is not normal for that species).
+One study found elephants who'd been traumatized as juveniles had more serious and persistent symptoms.
+It has been suggested that a fraction of trauma-exposed elephants show signs of complex PTSD; however, there is limited evidence of this.